Laparoscopic Power Morcellators

-The FDA calls for patients, health care providers, and manufacturers to continue to report events associated with laparoscopic power morcellators and laparoscopic power morcellator tissue containment systems to the Agency.
+The FDA encourages patients, health care providers, and manufacturers to continue to report events associated with laparoscopic power morcellators and laparoscopic power morcellator tissue containment systems to the Agency.
 This information helps the FDA monitor the safety of marketed medical devices.

 If you suspect a problem resulting from the use of a laparoscopic power morcellator or a laparoscopic power morcellator tissue containment system, we encourage you to file a voluntary report through MedWatch, the FDA Safety Information and Adverse Event Reporting program.

 Health care personnel employed by facilities that are subject to the FDA's user facility reporting requirements should follow the reporting procedures established by their facilities.